 Owens shares a wealth information at her forum, much of it derived from a tremendous database of biochemical tests she has collected from children and adults on the diet.
 Susan studies these biochemical tests and makes some very interesting connections.
 One fascinating realization that Susan has made is that oxalate levels in the body often increase dramatically during or after prescription antifungal and antibiotic treatment.
 This is aligned with what I have seen.
-In fact, my own daughter’s oxalate problems originated during a round of Nystatin.
 Whether natural antibiotics or antifungals create the same scenario is not understood at this time.
 Owens also holds that it has not been studied or proven that yeast causes excess oxalate in the body, but that oxalate makes you more susceptible to yeast overgrowth.
-I admit that was originally skeptical of this theory, but it also seems to be more aligned with what I have seen over time.
+I admit that I was originally skeptical of this theory, but it also seems to be more aligned with what I have seen over time.

 This recent study in the European Journal of Paediatric Neurology is the first of its kind and it found that oxalates may be involved in the pathogenesis of ASD in children.
 I hope more research is done in this area soon!